proteinreport/proteinreport.org/content/events/covid-19-and-future-food/index.md

 weight: 5000
 uuid: 6993
 ---
-<p>The realities we believed in have changed radically and we are adapting to new emerging patterns in the industries we serve.
+The realities we believed in have changed radically and we are adapting to new emerging patterns in the industries we serve.
 COVID-19 has impacted all our lives, threatens the way we conduct business and interrupts whole supply chains.
-This crisis is forcing us to re-think food security, questioning the notion from farm to fork and even sustainable food innovation.</p>
+This crisis is forcing us to re-think food security, questioning the notion from farm to fork and even sustainable food innovation.

-<p>This webinar series brings together a wide array of thought-leaders discussing our current reality and a possible path to a post-Covid world in food and innovation.
-Register for free, get involved with live Q&A and download exclusive content on May 28th brought to you by Informa Markets and in collaboration with Saladplate.com.</p>
+This webinar series brings together a wide array of thought-leaders discussing our current reality and a possible path to a post-Covid world in food and innovation.
+Register for free, get involved with live Q&A and download exclusive content on May 28th brought to you by Informa Markets and in collaboration with Saladplate.com.